openseadragon/openseadragon.github.com/README.md

 # Website for OpenSeadragon

+**Note: to contribute to this website, use the https://github.com/openseadragon/site-build/ repository.**

 This repository is a Github Organization Page; everything that's checked in to the master branch is automatically published to http://openseadragon.github.io/.

 The files that are checked in here (with the exception of this readme) are all generated from the site-build repository.